ZakariaBensaid/MultiHawkes/README.md

     pip install -r requirements.txt
     ```

-4. You can either use the pre-built project by deleting "build" in .gitignore or build the project using CMake:
+4. You can either use the pre-built project or editing the CMakeList.txt file to your directories and build the project using CMake by adding "build" in .gitignore :
     ```sh
     mkdir build
     cd build